Why you should not use feature branches

 What if I break the main branch for everyone?

 It is 2019.
 If you don’t have a continuous integration setup that builds and runs tests automatically … then set it up yesterday.
 If you break anything you’ll be notified before it becomes a problem for the whole team.
+In pure Trunk Based Development the feedback will come after the merge and has to be fixed right away.
+If you are using short lived branches the merge should be blocked by your CI tool.
+A short lived branch is something that should last 1 or 2 days max and carry a consistent piece of code that contribute to the feature you are building.

 There must be a code review before we merge anything in!